-While IVs are important, and play a vital role when trying to find competitive Pokemon, base stats are arguably more important.
+While IVs are important, and play a vital role when trying to find competitive Pokemon, base stats are objectively more important.
 Each species of Pokemon have different base stats which are made up of the aforementioned attack, defense and stamina.

 A Pokemon’s combat power (CP) is an aggregated statistic that gives a rough idea as to how powerful they are.
 It is based on IV scores and that Pokemon’s current level.